Promoting Fairness through Hyperparameter Optimization: Results Discussion

 \section{Results \& Discussion}

 In this section, we present and analyze the results from our fairness-aware HO experiments on the AOF case-study.
 Results for literature datasets are in Appendix~\ref{app:supp_materials}.
-To validate the methodology, we guide hyperparameter search by evaluating all sampled configurations on the same validation dataset, while evaluating the best-performing configuration (that maximizes Equation~\ref{eq:goal}) on a held-out test dataset in the end.
+To validate the methodology, we guide hyperparameter search by evaluating all sampled configurations on the same validation dataset, while evaluating the best-performing configuration (that maximizes Equation~\ref{eq:goal}) on a held-out test dataset at the end.
 Likewise, the model thresholds are set on the validation dataset and then used on both the validation and test datasets, mimicking a production environment.
 All studied HO methods are given the same training budget: 2400 budget units.

 Table~\ref{tab:AOF_results_table} shows the validation and test results of running traditional HO methods on the AOF dataset, together with our proposed fairness-aware variants.
-Results are averaged over 15 runs, and statistical significant differences against the baseline methods are shown with $\blacklozenge$.
+Results are averaged over 15 runs, and statistical significance for fairness-aware methods is tested against their respective fairness-blind counterparts (\eg, FB vs HB) with a Kolmogorov-Smirnov test~\cite{doi:10.1080/01621459.1967.10482916} ($\lozenge$ when $p < 0.05$, $\blacklozenge$ when $p < 0.01$).
 This table comprises the training and evaluation of over 10K unique models.
-Together with the results on literature datasets we total over 40K models, one of the largest studies of the fairness-accuracy trade-off to date.
+Together with the results on literature datasets we total over 40K models, one of the largest studies of the fairness-performance trade-off yet.

-The differences in predictive accuracy and fairness between the proposed fairness-aware methods and their fairness-blind counterparts have strong statistical significance for all proposed HO algorithms on validation data.
-This is visible on test data as well, except for FairRS, which achieves significant fairness improvements with statistically insignificant accuracy decreases.
+The differences in predictive performance and fairness between the proposed fairness-aware methods and their fairness-blind counterparts have strong statistical significance for all proposed HO algorithms on validation data.
+This is visible on test data as well, except for FairRS, which achieves significant fairness improvements with statistically insignificant performance decreases.
 This clear overall trend is also visible on the literature datasets.
-Additionally, FB-auto shows higher predictive accuracy than both FB and FairTPE ($p < 0.05$), while differences in fairness are not statistically significant for these pairs.
-In fact, the average fairness-accuracy trade-offs are Pareto optimal for all tuners except FairRS when measured among themselves, each representing a distinct trade-off.
+Additionally, FB-auto shows higher predictive performance than both FB and FairTPE ($p < 0.05$), while differences in fairness are not statistically significant for these pairs.
+In fact, the average fairness-performance trade-offs are Pareto optimal for all tuners except FairRS when measured among themselves, each representing a distinct trade-off.